Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Poshmark is a popular website that allows you to sell your gently used clothing.
 Sellers list clothes for men, women, and children.

-Poshmark recently expanded its platform to allow sellers to list kitchen items, dining, bedding, and other types of home goods.
+Poshmark recently expanded its platform to allow sellers to list kitchen items, dining, bedding, and other types of home decor.

 If you want an alternative to consignment stores, Poshmark is worth a look.